 Step #1.
 Uncover the Clutter

-Before you start you first need to uncover the clutter.
+Before you start dealing with the random stuff on your kitchen counters you first need to uncover the clutter.
 These are what I like to call the 3 core steps and they are the magic behind turning a huge cluttered mess into one that is much easier to deal with.

-Always do these 3 steps before you begin decluttering an area in your home.
+Always do these three steps before you begin decluttering an area in your home.

 - Remove the Recyclables – Arm yourself with another bag and gather up any bottles, soda cans, papers, etc. Take what you have to your recycling bin.

 - Put Away – Finally, use a laundry basket to gather up any items you see that belong in. another room.
-Look for dishes, toys, tools, papers, shoes, mail, anything you know that belongs somewhere else.
-Once you are done, take the time to walk your home putting everything you have inside of your basket all the way away.
+Look for dishes, toys, tools, papers, shoes, mail, and anything you know that belongs elsewhere.
+Once you are done, take the time to walk your home, putting everything inside your basket all the way away.

-Please do not overthink these steps, they are meant to be easy.
-Use them to get a quick win and let that motivation drive you as you work through the clutter.
+Please do not overthink these steps; they are meant to be easy so you can declutter your kitchen counters without freaking out.
+Use them to get a quick win, and let that motivation drive you as you work through the clutter.

 Step #2.
 Put Things Away